Junpengalaitp/Algorithm-Data-Structure/markdown/array.md

 * else if query char is lower case, increment query pointer
 * else break the loop
 * return two pointers equal to their length respectively

+### LC 1297.
+Maximum Number of Occurrences of a Substring
+* only need to check the min sized substrings
+* check each substring distinct letters is not exceeding max letters
+* use a map as counter and return the max count